If you have been arrested for suspicion of driving while

 testing technicians, and more.

-police report pertaining to your arrest and DWI offense(s),
+of the police report pertaining to your arrest and DWI

-and if you submitted to a blood test, we will request a
+against you, and if you submitted to a blood test, we will

-sample to send to our independent laboratory for an expert
+request a sample to send to our independent laboratory for an

 private investigators, independent laboratories, alcohol

 dependency mediators, and other experts (as needed) to

 exhaustively support your defense case.
 If the results of the

 independent lab test differ from law enforcement's claims, we